Jean Gardner: Association with Robert Burns

-A fanatical member of the Buchanites sect, Andrew Innes is recorded to have said that "When I was sent back from Thornhill for Mr Hunter, Jean Gardner came with me from Irvine to Closeburn, and when we were in the neighbourhood of Tarbolton, she seemed to be in fear, and in a rather discomposed condition; when in enquired the cause, she said it was lest Burns the poet, should see her, for if he did, he would be sure to interrupt her, for they had been on terms of intimacy, but we proceeded on our journey without meeting any obstruction."
+A fanatical member of the Buchanites sect, Andrew Innes was recorded to have said that "When I was sent back from Thornhill for Mr Hunter, Jean Gardner came with me from Irvine to Closeburn, and when we were in the neighbourhood of Tarbolton, she seemed to be in fear, and in a rather discomposed condition; when in enquired the cause, she said it was lest Burns the poet, should see her, for if he did, he would be sure to interrupt her, for they had been on terms of intimacy, but we proceeded on our journey without meeting any obstruction."
 Burns had actually moved to Mossgiel by this date.

-Although the word 'intimate' was supposedly used this could mean little more than 'good friends' in the 18th century, however Burns' sister, Mrs Begg stated that the poet was for a time fond of Jean Gardner.
+Although the word 'intimate' was supposedly used this could mean little more than 'good friends' in the 18th century.
+However, Burns' sister, Mrs Begg stated that the poet was for a time fond of Jean Gardner.
 Joseph Train states that "Burns frequently visited her in the society both at New Cample and Auchen Gibbert."
 It has been suggested that Jean tried to persuade the poet to join the Buchanites.

-Robert is also said to have ridden after her to New Cample where he tried to persuade to return, spending a whole day and night trying to persuade her to leave the sect. however this may simply be an exaggeration based on Andrew Innes's actual testimony given half a century after the events took place.
+Robert was also said to have ridden after her to New Cample where he tried to persuade to return, spending a whole day and night trying to persuade her to leave the sect.
+However, this may simply be an exaggeration based on Andrew Innes's actual testimony given half a century after the events took place.